craigahobbs/hobbs-family-cookbook/recipes/TacoRiceSkillet.md

 Category: Main Dishes
 ~~~

-In a large skillet (with a lid), brown in olive oil:
+In a large skillet (with a lid), brown:

 ~~~ recipe-ingredients
 1 Tbsp olive oil